If you are an on-demand worker or Wonolo 1099 freelancer, then this is the post for you.

 Here are the due dates for estimated taxes:

 Remember, you cannot deduct personal costs for write-offs.
 Only the business-specific portion of these expenses.
-You'll file these deductions on your Schedule C.
+You'll file these deductions on your Schedule C or profits and losses statement.

 Note: If you would like software to scan your bank/credit card statements, organize and track your tax deductions, try Bonsai Tax.
 Users save on average $5,600 from their tax bill by using our software.
 Try a 14-day free trial here.